balena-os/migrate/README.md

 Further device-types and operating systems will be added as required.
 Adding a new OS is usually trivial, adding a new device might require more effort.

+You will need root access to migrate a device.

 To migrate a device a minimum of 512MiB memory and 200MiB of free disk space for image download is required.
 For device-types using flasher type images like x86 devices or beaglebones, the additional disk space required for image download and extraction is ~2.7GiB.

 The additional disk space requirements can be avoided by supplying the balena-OS image instead of downloading.
 Please be aware that when providing the image for intel or beaglebone devices, the actual OS image has to be extracted from the flasher image obtainable from the dashboard.
 This process is explained in section
 ```Providing the Balena Image``` below.

 ## How To

 **Warning** - Please be aware that migrating devices across operating systems is a complex task and a lot can go wrong